You are now in the main content area

 We acknowledge the Robinson-Huron Treaty of 1850 and recognize that Laurentian University is located on the traditional lands of the Atikameksheng Anishnawbek.
 The City of Greater Sudbury also includes the traditional lands of Wahnapitae First Nations.

-Laurentian University offers an outstanding post-secondary experience, in English and French, with a comprehensive approach to Indigenous education.
+Laurentian University offers an outstanding post-secondary experience, in English and French, with a comprehensive approach to Indigenous (First Nations, Métis and Inuit) education.
 Supporting Laurentian University’s tricultural mandate, our office provides leadership in the development of programs, supports and partnerships that contribute to the advancement of Indigenous peoples, communities and worldviews.

 • Address: 935 Ramsey Lake Road, Sudbury, ON P3E 2C6